 Unique Considerations

-- Safety Hazards: Distressed properties may contain hazardous materials such as mold, asbestos, or lead paint.
-Always conduct a thorough assessment before beginning cleanup.
+- Health Hazards: Distressed properties often contain hazardous materials such as mold, asbestos, or lead paint.
+Always assess for these before beginning cleanup.

 Special Equipment

-- Personal Protective Equipment (PPE): Essential for protecting against harmful substances during cleanup.
-Includes gloves, masks, goggles, and coveralls.
+- Personal Protective Equipment (PPE): Essential for protecting against health hazards.
+Includes gloves, masks, goggles, and hazmat suits if necessary.

 Expert Tips